 Leading during turbulence is about caring for and connecting with the people we lead.
 It’s about creating spaces for curiosity and emotion to surface so healing can begin.
 We can use the SEL competencies we teach our students to begin the work and ensure we are on the right path.

-Courageous leaders who are willing to reflect, model, learn, and disrupt systems that fail to adequately serve all students are needed at every level.
-In this blog, the skills and dispositions of culturally responsive assistant principals are explored and examined as the National Assistant Principal Week winds down.
+In honor of National Assistant Principal Week, I’ve dusted off and updated this piece about courageous leaders who are willing to reflect, model, learn, and disrupt systems that fail to adequately serve all students.
+In this blog, the skills and dispositions of culturally responsive assistant principals are explored and examined as National Assistant Principal Week winds down.
 Assistant Principals are leaders that set the tone, priorities, and ways of being at school – and are essential to ensuring access to high quality, engaging, and relevant school experiences for students and adults alike.

 Supporting female and culturally diverse leaders takes conscious efforts to lead inclusively and address and dismantle hidden biases.
 It also means actively looking for ways to inspire their best.